Skip to main content

 (iii) For each structure and property in the table, whether the property is being leased by the applicant for the proposed facility.

-(c) Provide an evaluation of the impact of the proposed facility on the above land uses identified on the map in paragraph (C)(1)(a) of this rule.
-Include, for each land use type, the construction impact area and the permanent impact area in acres, in total and for each project component (e.g., turbines, collection lines, access roads), and the explanation of how such estimate was calculated.
+(c) An evaluation of the impact of the proposed facility on the above land uses identified on the map in paragraph (C)(1)(a) of this rule.
+Include, for each land use type, the construction impact area and the permanent impact area in acres, in total and for each project component (e.g., turbines, collection lines, access roads, substations), and the explanation of how such estimate was calculated.
+Also, a description of the construction impact area and permanent impact area in acres total for all land use types.

-(d) Identify structures that will be removed or relocated.
+(d) The identity of structures that will be removed or relocated.

 (2) Wind farm maps.
-For wind farms only, the applicant shall provide a map(s) of at least 1:24,000 scale showing the proposed facility, habitable residences, and parcel boundaries of all parcels within a half-mile of the project area.
-Indicate on the map, for each parcel, the parcel number and whether the parcel is being leased by the applicant for the proposed facility, as of no more than thirty days prior to the submission of the application.
-Include on the map the setbacks for wind turbine structures in relation to property lines, habitable residential structures, electric transmission lines, gas pipelines, gas distribution lines, hazardous liquid(s) pipelines, and state and federal highways, consistent with no less than the following minimum requirements:
+For wind farms only, (a) a map(s) of at least 1:24,000 scale showing the proposed facility, habitable residences, and parcel boundaries of all parcels within a half-mile of the project area. (b) indicator on the map, for each parcel, the parcel number and whether the parcel is being leased by the applicant for the proposed facility, as of no more than thirty days prior to the submission of the application. (c) indicator on the map the setbacks for wind turbine structures in relation to property lines, habitable residential structures, electric power transmission lines, gas pipelines, gas distribution lines, hazardous liquid(s) pipelines, and state and federal highways, consistent with at least the following information:

-(a) The distance from a wind turbine base to the property line of the wind farm property shall be at least one and one-tenth times the total height of the turbine structure as measured from its tower's base (excluding the subsurface foundation) to the tip of a blade at its highest point.
+(a) Confirmation that the distance from a wind turbine base to the property line of the wind farm property is at least one and one-tenth times the total height of the turbine structure as measured from its tower's base (excluding the subsurface foundation) to the tip of a blade at its highest point.

-(b) The wind turbine shall be at least one thousand, one hundred, twenty-five feet in horizontal distance from the tip of the turbine's nearest blade at ninety degrees to the property line of the nearest adjacent property, including a state or federal highway, at the time of the certification application.
+(b) Confirmation that the wind turbine is at least one thousand, one hundred, twenty-five feet in horizontal distance from the tip of the turbine's nearest blade at ninety degrees to the property line of the nearest adjacent property, including a state or federal highway, at the time of the certification application.

-(c) The distance from a wind turbine base to any electric transmission line, gas pipeline, gas distribution line, hazardous liquid(s) pipeline, or public road shall be at least one and one-tenth times the total height of the turbine structure as measured from its tower's base (excluding the subsurface foundation) to the tip of a blade at its highest point.
+(c) Confirmation that the distance from a wind turbine base to any electric power transmission line, gas pipeline, gas distribution line, hazardous liquid(s) pipeline, or public road is at least one and one-tenth times the total height of the turbine structure as measured from its tower's base (excluding the subsurface foundation) to the tip of a blade at its highest point.

 (d) Minimum setbacks from property lines and residences may be waived pursuant to the procedures set forth in paragraph (C)(3) of this rule.

 (3) Setback waivers.
-The setback shall apply in all cases except those in which all owner(s) of property adjacent to the wind farm property waive application of the setback to that property.
-The waiver(s) must meet the following requirements:
+Setback requirements apply in all cases except those in which all owner(s) of property adjacent to the wind farm property waive application of the setback to that property.
+In order to be effective, waiver(s) must meet the following requirements:

 (i) Be in writing;